Modern Slavery Policy

 Our Policies on Slavery and Human Trafficking

-The DCC Group Business Conduct Guidelines set out our Group commitment to acting ethically and with integrity towards our employees and in all our business relationships.
+The DCC Code of Conduct set out our Group commitment to acting ethically and with integrity towards our employees and in all our business relationships.
 In addition, the DCC Group Supply Chain Integrity Policy sets out the approach taken by every business in the DCC Group to ensure that all the products we sell meet applicable legal and ethical standards.
 Both of these documents are available at http://www.dcc.ie/responsibility/our-policies

 Our policy on slavery and human trafficking is set out at the commencement of this statement.

-The requirements of our Group Business Conduct Guidelines, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in Certas Energy UK Ltd.
+The requirements of our Code of Conduct, Group Supply Chain Integrity Policy and our own policy are reflected in the more detailed policies and procedures that we have in Certas Energy UK Ltd.

 Procedures on Slavery and Human Trafficking